Dream Jumbo Girl: Characters

 A woman who becomes suspicious of Chie and the others' newfound wealth.
 She stalked them and found out how they got their money, leading her to blackmail them and asks them to make her their "sugar baby".
 She appears to have feelings for Chie.

 Publication

 The series is written and illustrated by Hiroyuki, who began serializing it in Kodansha's Weekly Shōnen Magazine on May 28, 2025.
-The first tankōbon volume was released on August 12, 2025; two volumes have been released as of October 17, 2025.
+The first tankōbon volume was released on August 12, 2025; five volumes have been released as of August 17, 2026.
 A collaboration music video with the group JELEE from the anime series Jellyfish Can't Swim in the Night was released to coincide with the release of the second volume.